Our ChildrenThe Rescued.

 Children are always in great danger in Haiti.
 There are seventeen children living at our Safe Home.
 Take some time to get to know our eight boys and nine girls, and please continue to pray for them.

-This little firecracker was born October 8, 2014 and is the youngest member of the Source of Life family.
+This little firecracker was born October 8, 2014 and is one of the youngest members of the Source of Life family.
 When Farleine was born, her very young mother and father could not take care of her, so her father gave the baby to her maternal grandmother.
 She cared for Farleine for a couple years but could not continue and returned the child to her father.
 When Jacques learned about the situation, he found Farleine with an enlarged stomach, which is usually a sign of “Kwashiorkor” – a form of malnutrition caused by protein deficiency in the diet.
 After the legal process was completed, Farleine came to the home to live in September of 2017.

 Farleine began school in October, 2017.
 (In Haiti, children go through three levels of preschool/kindergarten, beginning at age three.)
 Farleine has a huge personality and is very, very clever.
 She is perceptive and inquisitive, which is obvious by the questions she asks and comments she makes!
 She is quite good at making jokes and keeps herself and others well-entertained.
 Her sweetness and affectionate nature are infectious, and everyone loves teasing her or picking her up for cuddles!

 Praise God for the opportunity to provide this little girl with nourishing food, a good education, lots of love and to teach her to know and follow Jesus!!!

 This bundle of energy was born on January 19, 2013.
 Naika’s mother passed away when she was only a couple months old, and she basically began her life living in the streets with her father.
 From time-to-time, he would drop her off with Carla’s mother (another one of our SLM children) and sometimes disappear for a month at a time.